bumbac/dmf2/IMPLEMENTATION_PLAN.md

 - Summary generation is a simple rolling summary over recent messages, not model-generated compaction
 - Tool discoverability exists in code, but there is not yet an external session API or event stream surface
 - Stage evaluation is now routed through an evaluator service and can use provider-based judgment, but the evaluator evidence and prompt are still too permissive for the migration workflow
+- Artifact prompts now expose title, content, file reference, and a load hint, but artifact authoring conventions such as chunk labeling are still guided by prompt instructions rather than enforced by tool schema
 - The checked-in SQL migration example can be invoked through the CLI and the agents do inspect the checked-in input files, but the workflow still tends to stall before writing Oracle migration outputs and validation artifacts

 Not yet implemented: